Overview and Requirements

 Our Department requires the submission of the following application materials:

-- A 2-3 page prospectus of the proposed honors project,
+- A two-page prospectus of the proposed honors project,

 - A writing sample (such as a research paper submitted for a Classical Studies course), not to exceed 15 pages in length